Rara avis in terris nigroque simillima cygno

 a rare bird in the lands, and very like a black swan

-Drawing upon this well know symbolism, the black swan became an emblem with which to explore the dark undertone surrounding the first contact in the Derbal Yaragan area with Europeans and the impact of colonisation on both environment and the original inhabitants.
+Drawing upon this history, the black swan became an emblem with which to explore the dark undertone surrounding the first contact in the Derbal Yaragan area with Europeans and the impact of colonisation on both environment and the original inhabitants.

-As the black swan is also the official state emblem of Western Australia and depicted on the flag as well as the coat of arms, this emblem represented in my dark images became a derisive subject to comment on Western Australia’s brutal history and the processes by which the state was founded.
+As the black swan is also the official state emblem of Western Australia and depicted on the flag as well as the coat of arms, this emblem represented in my dark images becomes an ironic symbol to comment on Western Australia’s brutal history and the processes by which the state was founded.